Activating cURL Support in Your Apps #

-ExeOutput for PHP lets you access the cURL library thats ships with PHP to make requests to URLs using a variety of protocols such as HTTP, HTTPS, FTP...
+ExeOutput for PHP allows you to access the cURL library that ships with PHP, enabling you to make requests to URLs using various protocols such as HTTP, HTTPS, FTP, and more.

-In order to use cURL in your app, you must first configure ExeOutput for PHP to enable the cURL PHP extension.
-In ExeOutput for PHP, navigate to PHP Settings then PHP Extensions.
-Select php_curl.dll and right click on it.
-Choose Compile into the EXE into the context menu displayed.
+To use cURL in your app, you must first enable the cURL PHP extension in ExeOutput for PHP.
+In ExeOutput for PHP, navigate to PHP Settings -> PHP Extensions.
+Select php_curl.dll, right-click it, and choose Compile into the EXE from the context menu.

 Tip